-Not all God-fearing people of America are murdering abortion doctors.
+Not all God-fearing people of America are running around trying to murder abortion doctors.
 But too many of them are, and way too many others stand behind the ones who do, implicitly or explicitly, because they believe a woman's right to choose whether or not to have a baby places them—not the pregnant woman, but the rest of God-fearing America—under the aforementioned yoke of tyranny.

-These are just a few of the moral issues that have been bubbling to the surface for years that I believe will really come to the forefront in 2004.
+These are just a few of the moral issues bubbling for years beneath the surface that I believe will really come to the forefront in 2004.
 In my short life, I have never been scared by politics in America before.
 I've felt discomfort, frustration, even a little outrage at times, but I've never been scared.
-I've also never had to confront the fact that religious fundamentalists—you know, funda-frickin'-mentalists, like Islamic Jihad, the Taliban, Al Qaeda... and the Christian Right will say they're not anything like those groups, and as proof they'll offer in the next breath that you can't generalize religions, that there is only one true religion, Christianity of course, which if that isn't indicative of the problem, I don't know what is—are on the verge of changing the fabric of American society, a fabric barely starting to mend itself from the very kinds of social injustices God-fearing white America wrought in the past.
+I've also never had to confront the fact that religious fundamentalists—you know, funda-frickin'-mentalists, like Islamic Jihad, the Taliban, Al Qaeda—and the Christian Right will say they're not anything like those groups, and as proof they'll offer in the next breath that you can't generalize religions, that there is only one true religion, Christianity of course, which if that isn't indicative of the problem, I don't know what is—are on the verge of changing the fabric of American society, a fabric barely starting to mend itself from the very kinds of social injustices God-fearing white America wrought in the past.
 These are truly frightening times, and saying so leads me to another, unfortunately related topic: the upcoming presidential election.

 Speaking of fear, never before have I had such a strong belief that the man who occupies the position of President of the United States is almost certainly making this world a "worser" place.
-A few years ago, I wrote George Bush's victory off as something that America could weather, that maybe even we deserved.
-Now I can only pray that his presidency will serve as a wakeup call to Americans, and that his tenure will not have managed to do too much irrevocable damage.
-I pray that we will never again elect a man of suspect character and intelligence to the most powerful office in the history of the world, and more importantly, that we will realize that the person we DO elect is our representative TO the world.
-He or she should be representative of us, of the U.S., of the best we have to offer, and he or she should serve to elevate us, not pander to our public opinion poll-induced low-brow whims or manipulate our fears to increase his/her own popularity, power, and financial well-being.
-And what scares me, what truly frightens the hell out of me, is that too many of the people who would be needed to elect such a stellar candidate don't see a single thing wrong with, even prefer, a president who says things like "Axis of Evil" and "You can run, but you can't hide."
+A few years ago, I wrote George Bush's victory off as something America could weather, that maybe even we deserved.
+Now I can only pray his presidency will serve as a wakeup call to Americans, and his tenure will not have managed to do too much irrevocable damage.
+I pray we will never again elect a man of suspect character and intelligence to the most powerful office in the history of the world, and more importantly, we will realize the person we do elect is our representative to the world.
+He or she should be representative of us, of the US, of the best we have to offer, and he or she should serve to elevate us, not pander to our public opinion poll-induced low-brow whims or manipulate our fears to increase his/her own popularity, power, and financial well-being.
+And what scares me, what truly frightens the hell out of me, is that too many of the people who would be needed to elect such a stellar candidate don't see a single thing wrong with—even prefer—a president who says things like "Axis of Evil" and "You can run, but you can't hide."

 The global community can rightly point to the crassness, stupidity, selfishness, and arrogance of America, all of which are on prominent display in our most popular television show, American Idol.
 These qualities may not be our proudest, but they can be shrugged off as somewhat harmless byproducts of democracy, individualism, capitalist opportunity, legal protection, and the many other things that make America a truly wondrous place to be.
 And Christianity, at its heart, is an equally wondrous religion.
 Even if one isn't a Christian, one can still appreciate the simple beauty of Christian allegory, the purity of Christian ideals, the tremendous social, political, and economic accomplishments for which Christian values have provided the engine and the heart.
 We are a nation under God, and in God we have trusted.
 But fundamentalism, be it of the Christian, Islamic, Judaic, or any other variety, has no place in the government of this or any other country.
 I'm talking not just about the wisdom behind the separation of church and state, but also about the fundamental problem of fundamentalism, which is its inevitable twin results of radicalism and intolerance.
 Like it or not, we live within an international community.
 America itself is an international community.
 The people who died in the Twin Towers were of all colors, religions, and persuasions.
 We cannot expect to thrive and co-exist peacefully in this world, either as individuals or as a country, unless we accept that we, as individuals and as a country, are not the center of the universe.

-The concern that a civil war could erupt in America is a legitimate one.
+The concern over a civil war erupting in America is a legitimate one.
 We need only go to the local multi-plex for a matinee showing of the aforementioned Cold Mountain to be reminded of how, just a few generations ago, there were two American capitals, two American presidents, and two prevailing senses of divine right.
-And anybody who is naive enough to think that man's ability to be truly monstrous to his fellow man has been officially consigned to the history books need only look at events of the PAST FEW YEARS in places like Rwanda, Croatia, and Afghanistan.
+And anybody who is naive enough to think man's ability to be truly monstrous to his fellow man has been officially consigned to the history books need only look at events of the past few years in places like Rwanda, Croatia, and Afghanistan.
 History is not dead.
-History is very much interested in killing, though, and is looking for a few good religous fanatics to do the job.
+History is very much interested in killing, though, and is looking for a few good religious fanatics to do the job.